Duffew/debt-deliverance/README.md

 + git add . - used to add updates to the staging area ready for committal to the queue
 + git commit -m "comment" - used to commit updates to the repo queue
-+ git push - used to send updates to the reop on GitHub
++ git push - used to send updates in the queue to the reop on GitHub

 The git reset command was used early in development to revert to an earlier version after losing control of CSS changes and a misunderstanding about how Chrome Developer Tools renders website content.